The Lobby Code

 Inside car takes the apex tight, leaves one car's width on the outside.
 Outside car runs a wider arc, gets the better exit.
 Position can swap on the way out.

-OUTSIDE INSIDE B forced off track A drifts wide on exit no room Inside car drifts wide on exit, uses the whole track.
+OUTSIDE INSIDE apex B forced off track A drifts wide on exit no room Inside car drifts wide on exit, uses the whole track.
 Outside car pushed off the road.
 Inside owns the foul.

 Squeeze